 - 1. Comply in all respects with ASTM E1527-13 (the ASTM Standards) as to content and adhere to AHFA's Environmental Policy Requirements. - 2.
-Include a complete legal description (e.g., metes and bounds) of the site. - 3.
+Include a complete legal description (e.g., metes and bounds) of the site.
+A tax map identifying the parcel that is the subject of the application must also be included in Appendix A of the Phase I ESA.
+If applicable, the Phase I ESA should state that the proposed project area does not include the entire tax parcel, and in such instances, the outlines of the proposed project area must be accurately illustrated on the tax map. - 3.
 Be completed and certified as to its accuracy, completeness and in conformance with the ASTM Standards and AHFA Policy Requirements by an "Environmental Professional" as defined in X2 of the ASTM Standard. - 4.
 Include a statement that the report can be relied upon by AHFA. - 5.
-Pursuant to Section 4.6 of the ASTM Standard and 40 CFR 312.20, the following components of every Phase I ESA must be updated if they are greater than 180 days old: - a. interviews with owners, operators, and occupants; - b. searches for recorded environmental cleanup liens; - c. reviews of federal, tribal, state, and local government records; - d. visual inspections of the property and of adjoining properties; and - e. declaration by the Environmental Professional (EP) responsible for the assessment or update. - 6.
+Pursuant to Section 4.6 of the ASTM Standard and 40 CFR 312.20, the following components of every Phase I ESA must be updated if they are greater than 180 days old: - a. interviews with owners, operators, and occupants; - b. searches for recorded environmental cleanup liens: - c. reviews of federal, tribal, state, and local government records; - d. visual inspections of the property and of adjoining properties; and - e. declaration by the Environmental Professional (EP) responsible for the assessment or update. - 6.
 Be in the AHFA Required Environmental Report Format (Addendum B-3). - 7.
 Include a database search.
-IMPORTANT: The search distances for ASTs and USTs (as specified in Addendum B-4) required by AHFA are more stringent than the default search distances based on ASTM E1527-13. - 8.
+IMPORTANT: The search distances for ASTs, USTs, and delisted NPLs (as specified in Addendum B-4) required by AHFA are more stringent than the default search distances based on ASTM E1527-13. - 8.
 If the proposed project involves rehabilitation, removal, or demolition of a building the following items must be addressed (with associated cost estimates for each and documentation within project budget to account for these costs): - a.
 Asbestos Testing: If suspect asbestos-containing materials ("ACM") are present in any structures, asbestos testing must be performed to document the presence or absence of ACMs in every structure.
-Testing is to be conducted by accredited inspectors meeting the requirements presented in 40 CFR 763 Subpart E, Appendix C and TSCA Title II in accordance with the Asbestos Hazardous Emissions Response Act (AHERA) requirements and also EPA's National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations.
-All asbestos testing results must be included in the Phase I ESA at the time of the initial application.
+Testing is to be conducted by accredited inspectors meeting the requirements presented in 40 CFR 763 Subpart E, Appendix C and TSCA Title II in accordance with the Asbestos Hazardous Emissions Response Act (AHERA) requirements and also EPA's National Emission Standards for Hazardous Air Pollutants (NESHAP)

+regulations.
+All asbestos testing results must be included in the Phase I ESA at the time of application submittal.
 AHFA requires the Phase I ESA to include a statement that all friable and non-friable ACM in deteriorated condition will be completely abated.
 If funded, a plan for complete abatement by a qualified asbestos contractor of all friable and non-friable ACM in deteriorated condition in all structures will be required.
 An asbestos contractor's listing may be obtained from the Alabama Department of Environmental Management ("ADEM") at 334-271-7700 or at www.adem.state.al.us.
-Non-friable ACMs may be managed in place if in an intact condition.
+Non-friable ACMs may be managed in place if in an intact condition, and if any proposed rehab activities will not disturb the non-friable ACMs.
 If funded, a site-specific Operations & Maintenance Plan will be required if non-friable intact ACMs are to be left in place.
 Asbestos standards are located at ASTM E-2356, EPA: Clean Air Act, CERCLA, & OSHA 29 CFR Part 1926.1101.